-It’s well known that any society repressesing people inevitably breeds wild lust for drugs and alcohol.
+It’s well known that any society repressing people inevitably breeds wild lust for drugs and alcohol.
 The Amish don't necessarily repress people in an Orwellian way, but the extreme sensory deprivation of their culture surely qualifies as some kind of repression from those who seek stimulation.
-While it doesn’t seem like Amish drug problems are something people are worried about, it turns out drugs in Amish communities are a big deal, and so is underage drinking.
-Amish teens, bored of raising barns and tilling fields, can't resist the allure of getting high on random drugs procured from townies.
+While it doesn’t seem like Amish drug problems are something people are worried about, it turns out that drugs in Amish communities are a big deal, and so is underage drinking.
+Amish teens, bored with raising barns and tilling fields, can't resist the allure of getting high on random drugs procured from townies.

 Maybe it's hard for you to imagine Amish people smoking meth, but crystal is big business in their swath of the Midwest.
 While stories of Amish teens getting black-out drunk on Rumspringa are well known, the Amish heroin epidemic isn't really common knowledge.
-Right now, beneath of a lovingly sewn bonnet, some formerly fresh-faced, wide-eyed teenager in Pennsylvania or Indiana or Ohio may well be chasing the dragon.
+Right now, beneath a lovingly sewn bonnet, some formerly fresh-faced, wide-eyed teenager in Pennsylvania or Indiana or Ohio may well be chasing the dragon.
 Call it Buggyspotting.

 Amish drug epidemics prove there’s no amount of religion that can keep people from doing drugs.
 If you're genetically predisposed, curious by nature, and/or in the right social conditions, you will ride the white horse, gorge on nose candy, blaze glass, or flog the wombat no matter what.
-Tighten your winches, brethren, Harrowing tales lay ahead.
+Tighten your winches, brethren: Harrowing tales lay ahead.

-Lancaster, PA is the heart of Amish country.
+Lancaster, Pennsylvania, is the heart of Amish country.
 Turns out it's also smack dab in the middle of a growing heroin epidemic.
 To quote District Attorney Craig Stedman, “I’m sick of having conversations with parents whose kids have overdosed on heroin.
 I don’t know the exact definition of an epidemic, but we got it.”